Whirling injections, surjections, and other functions between finite sets: Whirling on m -injections and m -surjections between finite sets

-For the specific case $\calf=\inj_m(n,2)$, we can restate our homomesy result in terms of toggle groups.
-Toggle groups were first introduced by Cameron and Fon-der-Flaass in the specific setting of order ideals of a poset~\cite{cameronfonder} and generalized more recently by Striker~\cite{strikergentog} via the definition below.
+Functions from a set $E$ to $[2]$ are in a natural correspondence with subsets of $E$ via indicator functions.
+In this case, whirling at index $i$ is equivalent to \emph{toggling} at index $i$.
+Toggle groups were first introduced by~\cite{CF95} in the specific setting of order ideals of a poset, and generalized more recently by~\cite{Str18} via the definition below.

-\begin{defn}[\cite{strikergentog}] Let $E$ be a set and $\call\subseteq 2^E$ a set of ``allowed'' subsets of $E$.
-Then to every $e\in E$, we define its \textbf{toggle} $t_e:\call\ra\call$ as
+\begin{defn}[\cite{Str18}] Let $E$ be a set and $\call\subseteq 2^E$ a set of ``allowed'' subsets of $E$.
+Then to every $e\in E$, we define its \dfn{toggle} $t_e:\call\ra\call$ as

 Each toggle $t_e$ is a permutation on $\call$.
-The \textbf{toggle group} is the subgroup of the symmetric group $\ss_\call$ on $\call$ generated by $\{t_e:e\in E\}$. \end{defn}
+The \dfn{toggle group} is the subgroup of the symmetric group $\ss_\call$ on $\call$ generated by $\{t_e:e\in E\}$. \end{defn}